The USM Core Curriculum

 USM Core Curriculum Regulations (back to top)

-- Courses taken to satisfy the Core curriculum requirements may not be taken on a pass-fail basis or audited.
+- Courses taken to satisfy the Core curriculum requirements may not be taken on a pass/fail basis or audited.

 - Satisfying a core curriculum requirement involves passing (with a grade of D minus or better) an approved USM course in that requirement area, transferring an equivalent course, or demonstrating other prior learning through approved prior learning assessment processes.

 - Overlaps between Core requirements: Overlaps are permitted between the diversity requirement and other core requirements (except international), and between the international requirement and other core requirements (except diversity).
 Students must complete two distinct courses to satisfy the Diversity and International requirements.
 Some courses which satisfy the Ethical Inquiry requirement also apply toward one or more of the Thematic Clusters.
 Ethical Inquiry courses will also apply to the cluster alternative if the course in question does not have the same prefix as the student's major.

 Transfer Credits and the USM Core (back to top)